dpc10ster/RJafroc/README.md

 # Applications

-Search is a common task in every day life.
 While most of the applications in this package are geared toward analyzing radiologist performance in search tasks such as finding lesions in medical images, the software applies to any task involving detection and localization of targets in images.
 For example, the functions in `RJafroc` can be used to analyze the performance of artificial intelligence (AI) algorithms.
 Two applications to AI are [here](https://dpc10ster.github.io/RJafrocFrocBook/), specifically:

 * Measuring AI performance.
 * Optimizing the reporting threshold of an AI algorithm.